sumanthsumu1418/Top-React-interview-questions/README.md

 In this example:
 ```

+In this example:
-'h1' is the type of element (the HTML tag).
+- `'h1'` is the type of element (the HTML tag).
-{ className: 'greeting' } is the set of properties (props).
+- `{ className: 'greeting' }` is the set of properties (props).
-'Hello, world!' is the content of the element (children).
+- `'Hello, world!'` is the content of the element (children).

-JSX (JavaScript XML)
+### JSX (JavaScript XML)

 JSX is a syntax extension for JavaScript that makes it easier to write React components.
-Under the hood, JSX gets compiled into React.createElement calls by tools like Babel.
+Under the hood, JSX gets compiled into `React.createElement` calls by tools like Babel.
 It allows you to write code that looks more like HTML, which many developers find easier to read and write.

 Example: